frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## improved accuracy with Runge-Kutta implementation

-The Runge-Kutta 4th Order Method (RK4) is a widely used numerical technique for computational efficiency with sometimes drastic improvements to accuracy over a vanilla Euler method approach.
+The Runge-Kutta 4th Order Method (RK4) is a widely used numerical technique for computational efficiency with sometimes drastic improvements to accuracy over a vanilla Euler method approach for initial value problems such as those common in heat flow.
 Given an ODE of the form:

 $$
 \frac{dy}{dt} = f(t, y)